XITASO/CAROL/README.md

 Plannings for new STL files can be started if you created the GraspIt and Gazebo models for that with the following terminal commands:
 * ./createGraspitFromStl.bash $path_to_your_stl_file
 * python3 create_gazebo_files/main.py $path_to_your_stl_file

+## Run

+First you have to adapt some pathes in the startSession.bash file to your own setup and specify which object you want to grasp.
+After that just run `./startSession.bash`